Find out more about Cathy Toogood

 Looking at all of the options well in advance of your stay will give you the best choice of what is available where you are going, so whether you are looking for a budget B&B, two rooms with interconnecting doors for a family group or want a luxury suite to wake up in on Christmas Day, book now so you don’t end up being told “there’s no room at the inn”.

 And many hotel chains offer bargains over the Christmas period so keep an eye out for deals in the accommodation you want.

 If you need to hire a car to visit relatives this Christmas, you’ll get the best rate if you book online in advance – not to mention the best choice as popular car types can sell out in big cities.

-We looked at prices for hiring a large family car from Manchester airport for a week from December 23.
-If you pre-booked now using TravelSupermarket, there are large family cars available from as little as £148.60 for the week.
-This compares to Hertz’s pay at location price of £544 for a car from its family collection – that’s a huge saving of £395.40 for a few minutes’ research online.
+We looked at prices for hiring a large family car from central London for a week from December 23 2015.
+If you pre-booked now using TravelSupermarket, there are large family cars available from £215.04 for the week.
+This compares to Avis’s pay at location price of £549.84 for a similar car – that’s a huge saving of £334.80 for a few minutes’ research online.

 And you can cut the price of your car hire excess insurance too.
 This is important to buy as it prevents you from extra charges should your hire car be damaged or stolen, but if you put off buying it until you pick up your car, you could end up paying over the odds.
 Find out more about car hire excess insurance here and cut up to 65% off the price.

 5. Hopping on a ferry?
 Early booking is essential

 Perhaps the easiest way to reach your family is by ferry?
 If so, take a look at timings and fares now as ferries get heavily booked over the festive season.